tretapey/raisincss/README.md

 <link href="https://cdn.jsdelivr.net/gh/tretapey/raisincss@latest/raisin.min.css" rel="stylesheet">
 ```

-Also you can download the file `raisin.min.css` (or an uncompressed version `raisin.css`) directly from this repo and add it manually.
+Also, you can download the file `raisin.min.css` (or an uncompressed version `raisin.css`) directly from this repo and add it manually.

 If you want to customize for your own use feel free to fork or download this repo, the `.scss` files has everything you need.